 So how can human capital management software help HR teams handle the employee lifecycle?

 - Recruiting: Many HCM software packages include built-in applicant tracking software features that help employers post jobs, gather resumes, screen applicants, and set up interviews.
 When this is integrated into the HCM process, it becomes very easy to track a candidate through the process, as well as move them over to the active employee after an accepted job offer.

 - Onboarding: HCM software can house all paperwork related to onboarding and be sent for completion to an employee through one email with a single email, even before their start date, making it easier for employers and employees alike.

 - Development: HCM software makes it easier to understand what motivates employees and what areas they want or need additional learning opportunities.
 It can also help management and HR work together to help create succession paths for their employees.

 - Retainment: HCM software makes it easier to track aspects of an employee’s performance and work goals.
-It can also help employer’s facilitate better communication with their workers and gives them a better platform for consistent giving and receiving and feedback.
+It can also help employers facilitate better communication with their workers and give them a better platform for consistent giving and receiving and feedback.
 Since compensation is also related to retainment, it is helpful that many HCM software programs have integrated payroll and benefits features.